menu

 Demographics

-The percentage of people in Stapleton who are college-educated is somewhat higher than the average US community of 21.84%: 27.92% of adults in Stapleton have at least a bachelor's degree.
+The overall education level of Stapleton is somewhat higher than in the average US city of 21.84%: 27.92% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Stapleton in 2022 was $33,515, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $134,060 for a family of four.